Applying for a job at the Council

 - Try to complete your application in a concise, well organised and positive way.

 - Please do not send standard details of your own i.e. in the form of a curriculum vitae, as this will not be accepted.

 On the application form

 - Present and previous employment: starting with your current or last employer, list all the employers you have worked for, provide job title and the period you worked for them.
 This information may be used to assess whether you meet the experience requirement for the vacancy.
-Check that the dates are correct and in order.

 We must protect the public funds we handle and so we may use the information you have provided on this form to prevent and detect fraud.
 We may also share this information, for the same purposes, with other organisations which handle public funds.